mjgs/mjgs.github.io/_posts/2020/2020-11-26-looking-back-at-linkblogdotio.md

 These were the high level goals of the system that emerged over time:

 {:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
-- A robust tool that did what it was designed to do and do it well
+- Robust implemenation that does what it was designed to do and does it well
 - Have a minimalist user interface, emphasis on text content
 - Easily scalable to handle growth
 - Deployable to standard VPS hosting
 - Fault tolerant and able to have zero downtime deploys
-- Resilient so that any component could be easily rebuilt from backups where necessary {: refdef}
+- Resilient so that any server could be easily rebuilt from scratch using backups where necessary {: refdef}

 From a technical standpoint I achieved all of these goals.